Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 ### What Is the Torque of SwitchBot Lock?

 The torque of the lock during normal operation is 4.0~4.5kgf.cm, and the torque when it is jammed is 9kgf.cm.

+---
+### Where Can I Purchase the Mounting Plate for SwitchBot Lock?

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+We're happy to provide this mounting plate at no charge.
+Since it ships from our Hong Kong warehouse, a shipping fee (which varies by destination) will apply.
+If you'd like to request mounting plate, please contact us and we'll provide a shipping quote.
+Also, to help us arrange the shipment quickly, please provide the following details:

+---
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+---

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.